alvinwin/dotfiles/README.md

 # Dotfiles Repository

-This repository contains my personal dotfiles--focusing on a `tmux` configuration that enhances the command-line interface by enabling features such as mouse support, Vi-like key bindings, and aesthetic enhancements through themes.
+This repository contains my personal dotfiles--focusing on a `tmux` configuration that enhances the command-line interface by enabling features such as mouse support, `Vi`-like key bindings, and aesthetic enhancements through themes.

-- **.tmux.conf**: `Tmux` configuration file with enhanced keybindings and theme settings.
+- **`.tmux.conf`**: `Tmux` configuration file with enhanced keybindings and theme settings.

 ## Features